shetechphilly/she-tech-PHL/README.md

 themes
 ======

-The WordPress parent and child theme files for www.shetechphilly.com
+The WordPress child theme files for www.shetechphilly.com